baychub/cb-gsg/Getting-Started.md

 ![](https://baychub.github.io/cb-gsg/images/solution-map.png)

 ### Getting Started Components
-This getting started tutorial uses a simple network configuration, shown in the image below.
-Key points about the setup:
+This getting started tutorial uses a simple network configuration.
+Key points about the cp,[pmemts:

- - RSP sensor units are powered by a PoE+ switch and get their IP address from a DHCP-enabled router that the switch is connected to.
+ - **RSP sensor** units are powered by a PoE+ switch and get their IP address from a DHCP-enabled router that the switch is connected to.
- - The RSP Controller application runs on the edge computer (an on-premises computer that functions as the data gateway for connected sensors), which must be on the same network segment.
+ - The **RSP Controller application** runs on the edge computer (an on-premises computer that functions as the data gateway for connected sensors), which must be on the same network segment.
 This application automatically pairs with RSP sensors.
- - A simple command-line interface on the edge computer enables troubleshooting and low-level data monitoring.
+ - A simple **command-line interface** on the edge computer enables troubleshooting and low-level data monitoring.
- - (Demo only, not meant for production) A web-based portal displays data gathered by the RSP Controller software over an MQTT channel.
-The web portal allows you to make configuration changes as well.
+ - (Demo only, not meant for production) A **web-based admin** portal displays data gathered by the RSP Controller software over an MQTT channel.
+The web admin portal allows you to make configuration changes as well.

 ## System Requirements
 In the items below, *RDK* refers to the Intel RSP Developer Kit.
 You can buy the kit, or you can provide your own hardware.